 The phases of ARC’s 30, 60, and 90 day programs consist of several components that remain fixed regardless of the duration of time the addict remains in treatment.
 Although each phase is autonomous from the phase preceding, they nonetheless run concurrently and guide the overall trajectory of treatment.
 We tailor each phase to meet the specific needs of the client wherever they are on the recovery continuum.
 These phases include:

 Every client who enters ARC is an individual who brings to the table a specific set of issues and disorders unique to their physiology, mental health history, and family background.
 As such, personalized, clinical decisions regarding treatment plans always employ therapeutic generalities.
-Care is taken during the primary assessment and intake, which continues throughout treatment, to calibrate services to meet the changing needs of each individual.
-This is fundamentally what separates ARC from other treatment centers.
+We take care during the primary assessment and intake as well as throughout treatment calibrating services to meet the changing needs of each individual.
+This is what separates ARC from other treatment centers.
 We insist on gauging services according to the needs of the individual and meeting the client where they’re at.

 Phase One of 30 Day Inpatient Rehab Treatment

 Detoxification is the foundation of recovery.
-This first step must include diagnostic criteria to address the entirety of the individual’s pathology and the ways in which their addiction manifests in all areas of functioning.
+This first step must include diagnostic criteria to address the entirety of the individual’s pathology and how their addiction manifests in all areas of functioning.
 Once detox protocols are established, ARC’s staff focuses on addressing the root psychological issues that have taken shape along the entire spectrum of mismanagement and dysfunction.
 This process is both comprehensive and exhaustive.

-Professionals who work in the field of addiction have long noted that treating the physical symptoms of detoxification is relatively easy when compared to navigating the emotional and psychological issues that will arise over the course of the individual’s post-detox phase of treatment.
+Professionals who work in the field of addiction have long noted that treating the physical symptoms of detoxification is relatively easy when compared to navigating the emotional and psychological issues that will arise throughout the individual’s post-detox phase of treatment.
 Ironically, it is often the obstacles and crises that occur during the first several weeks of treatment that will become points of reference which the addict will turn to for guidance later on in their recovery.

 Phase Two of 30 Day Inpatient Rehab Treatment

 During the second phase of treatment, ARC uses evidence-based tools to ensure that the individual’s clinical needs are met.
-This is a critical juncture in an addict’s early recovery, which is defined by continual transitions.
+This critical juncture in an addict’s early recovery is defined by continual transitions.
 It is usually a period of intense growth that often generates feelings of exhilaration and fear.
-The fear component is natural, even essential because it indicates that the addict is engaged in the process of challenging old belief systems.
+The fear component is natural.
+Because it indicates an addict’s engagement in the process of challenging old belief systems, it is essential.
 Then they can erect a new self-image.
-Through both intensive individual therapy and rigorous group processing, destructive patterns of behavior are analyzed, and faulty modes of reacting are deconstructed.
+Through both intensive individual therapy and rigorous group processing, we analyze destructive patterns of behavior.
+Also, you deconstruct faulty modes of reacting.